L3Gaunt/llm_tracing_test/README.md

-# When talking with an LLM, think about the order in which you present information, and where to put the prompt!
+# When talking with an LLM, think about the order in which you present information, and where to put the query!
 # TL;DR
-**Placing prompts before input data boosted GPT-4o-mini's accuracy by 20-80% on this variable resolution task compared to placing them afterwards.**
+**Placing query before context data boosted GPT-4o-mini's accuracy by 20-80% on this variable resolution task compared to placing them afterwards.**
 Input ordering (**normal/reverse/random**) significantly impacts performance.

 # Context
 It is well-known that it is important to optimize _what_ to put into an LLM's input, and not to overload it.
 But maybe the _arrangement_ of the information is underrated.
-This is a simple eval of LLM ability to follow and resolve references, made to understand the impact of rearranging the information and prompt placement on the LLM's abilities.
+This is a simple eval of LLM ability to follow and resolve references, made to understand the impact of rearranging the information and query placement on the LLM's abilities.

 Hoping to understand how to make LLMs work better with large codebases.

 ## Task description
-A sample input to the LLM (before changing the line ordering and prompt arrangement) looks like this:
+A sample input to the LLM (before changing the line ordering and query arrangement) looks like this:
 ```
 V_584 = Zephyr
 V_650 = Velvet